 Despite sleeping soundly in relative darkness throughout babyhood, like many 3 year olds he’s now grown to equate darkness with scariness.
 He likes to leave the landing light on, whereas I don’t like that much light shining into my own room, so an additional nightlight is perfect – and the block design of this LED Light Stax from Find Me A Gift is perfect for my building-mad kid.

-When my son first moved into his room at the grand old age of 18 months (nothing says apron strings like an extended stay in your parents room does it!) it was decorated with handmade curtains, and lots of colourful toys and books, but very little in the way of actual wall decoration save for some framed prints on a picture shelf.
+When my son first moved into his boys bedroom at the grand old age of 18 months (nothing says apron strings like an extended stay in your parents room does it!) it was decorated with handmade curtains, and lots of colourful toys and books, but very little in the way of actual wall decoration save for some framed prints on a picture shelf.

 So to get him involved in adding some decoration to his room (and remind him that his room actually exists) I’ve got hold of some monster themed wall stickers from Find Me A Gift that we are going to attempt to apply together – wish me luck!